Shibani Dandekar: Early and personal life

 Dandekar was born in Pune as the eldest daughter into a Marathi family.
 Her father Shashidhar Dandekar is a theatre actor in Australia and her mother Sulabha Dandekar works in Qantas Airways, Australia.
 She has two sisters, Anusha Dandekar, an actress-singer working in Bollywood, and Apeksha Dandekar.
-Dandekar along with her sisters formed a music band named D-Major.
-Dandekar grew up in Australia and Africa for the majority of her childhood.
+Shibani along with her sisters formed a music band named D-Major.
+Shibani grew up in Australia and Africa for the majority of her childhood.
+She also holds an Overseas Citizenship of India card.

-Dandekar started dating Bollywood filmmaker and actor Farhan Akhtar in 2018, just after his divorce from Adhuna Bhabani in 2017.
+Shibani started dating Bollywood filmmaker and actor Farhan Akhtar in 2018, just after his divorce from Adhuna Bhabani in 2017.
+After marriage she publically adopted her Husband's last name by dropping her maiden last name on social media.
 On 19 February 2022, they got married in a non-religious ceremony at Farhan's father's farmhouse in Khandala.

 Career

-In 2001, she moved to New York City and began working in American television.
+In 2001, she was hit by a car then after the incident she moved to New York City and began working in American television.
 She hosted three nationally syndicated television shows, Namaste America, V Desi and the Asian Variety Show.
 In this role, she introduced Bollywood's biggest stars to American audiences and also hosted An Evening With Shah Rukh Khan in Atlantic City.
 She has been a contestant on Jhalak Dikhhla Jaa, the India-based Dancing With the Stars on the BBC network and hosted in India on Colors TV.

 She returned to India and continued her work as a television host, while venturing into modelling as well.